jonas-rudin/HIV-CAD/README.md

 [//]: # (- de novo macht kei sinn mit MEC teste odr?)

-- MEC if aligned the wrong way -> should not exist? check how 454/Roche works -> check if have to get complement sequence
 - l/4 -> check SNP rate -> align and compare 5 strains (eg HD)
 - clean data beforehand? remove short reads? no
 - 5881/5881 [==============================] - 828s 141ms/step - loss: 5.3851e-05 => overfitting no problem? kind of